jal278/agent_multimodal/AgentSimulator/README.txt

 roomclear_exp_homo.xml - Homogeneous HyperNEAT experiment file where robots cannot see each other

 hardmaze_exp.xml - Navigation Domain from the ES-HyperNEAT GECCO 2011 paper

-patrol_switch.xml - Patrol and Return domain from the IROS 2011 paper where the team exploits situational policy geometry.

-patrol_signal.xml - Patrol and Return domain from the IROS 2011 paper where the team does not exploit situational policy geometry.

 The Mode menu allows you to change the current mode.
 The mode determines how mouse interaction will affect the environment.
 Select mode: Agents and walls can be selected and moved to different locations by clicking and dragging with the left mouse button.
 This can be used as an experiment is running for interactive exploration of the evolved behaviors of the agents.
 Agents and walls can also be rotated by clicking and dragging with the right mouse button.